Cognitivism (psychology): Attention

 Attention is the first part of cognitive development.
 It pertains to a person's ability to focus and sustain concentration.
 Attention can also be how focus minded an individual is and having their full concentration on one thing.
 It is differentiated from other temperamental characteristics like persistence and distractibility in the sense that the latter modulates an individual's daily interaction with the environment.
 Attention, on the other hand, involves his behavior when performing specific tasks.
 Learning, for instance, takes place when the student gives attention towards the teacher.
 Interest and effort closely relate to attention.
 Attention is an active process which involves numerous outside stimuli.
 The attention of an organism at any point in time involves three concentric circles; beyond awareness, margin, and focus.
-It is important to note that individuals have a mental capacity; there are only so many things someone can focus on at one time.
+Individuals have a mental capacity; there are only so many things someone can focus on at one time.

 A theory of cognitive development called information processing holds that memory and attention are the foundation of cognition.
 It is suggested that children's attention is initially selective and is based on situations that are important to their goals.
 This capacity increases as the child grows older since they are more able to absorb stimuli from tasks.
 Another conceptualization classified attention into mental attention and perceptual attention.
 The former is described as the executive-driven attentional "brain energy" that activates task-relevant processes in the brain while the latter are immediate or spontaneous attention driven by novel perceptual experiences.